Birmingham Railroad Accident and FELA Lawyers

 - Provide adequate assistance to employees in situations in which assigned tasks exceed their physical limitations

-An injured railroad worker can prove a company’s liability by showing that their injuries are caused by faulty equipment or tools, or the negligence of a co-employee, an agent, contractor, or the company itself.
+An injured railroad worker can establish a company’s liability by demonstrating that their injuries resulted from defective equipment or tools, or negligence by a coworker, an agent, contractor, or the company itself.
 People generally have three years to file FELA claims.

-The three-year time limit typically begins on the date that a railroad worker is injured.
+The three-year time limit typically starts from the date of the railroad worker’s injury.
 Sometimes the exact date of an injury is not clear.
 A victim may acquire an occupational disease, for instance.
-In these cases, the time limit begins running on the date that the worker knew or should have known about the disease.
+In such cases, the time limit starts when the worker knew or should have known about the disease.

 The time limit is important because FELA claims can require lengthy investigations.
 Witness depositions may be required.
 For this reason, injured railroad workers should act quickly to retain legal counsel.

-Railroad workers who engage in certain “protected activity” are granted certain additional rights under the Federal Rail Safety Act (FRSA).
+The Federal Rail Safety Act (FRSA) grants additional rights to railroad workers who participate in specific “protected activities.”
 These rights prohibit railroads from retaliating or discriminating against any employee who engages in certain protected activities.
 Under 49 U.S.C. § 20109, railroad workers engage in protected activity when they:

 - Provide information to, cause information to be provided to, or assist in certain types of investigations